Keepers NurseryThe UK's largest range of Fruit Trees

 One of the best early apples with a very long season.

-A sweet dessert apple with some of the aromatic flavour of Cox.
+A sweet dessert partially self-fertile apple with the aromatic flavour of Cox.

 - SurpriseGroup DSelf-sterile